RileyBerycz/Football-Tracking-App/README.md

 Download the models here:
 ``

+Please note that since this uses CUDA to be effective you will need a GPU to use this software

 If something seems like it isn't working if you ran the file in a terminal you will see a process execution times if debug is enabled that verify it is indeed working

 Enjoy!